DreymaR/BigBagKbdTrixPKL/README.md

 * **Prefix-Entry Syntax** is a powerful enhancement for most kind of EPKL mappings
     - Prefix-Entry syntax can go in layout state mappings, DKs, Extend, PowerStrings, Compose entries...
     - Basically, it's any mapping starting with one of the characters `%→$§*α=β~†@Ð&¶®©` and then an entry
-    - It allows AHK Send syntax, sending Unicode points, EPKL DKs and PowerStrings
+    - It allows AHK Send syntax, sending Unicode points, EPKL DKs and PowerStrings – and more!
     - See below for more details
 <br>